-- Grantee will provide incentives in Grantee's jurisdiction towards the replacement of existing uncertified residential wood burning stoves, wood inserts, or fireplaces used for primary residential heating with the Program-eligible replacement devices listed in Section 4 Table 1. - 2.
-Grantee will ensure that incentives do not exceed the actual total change-out cost and are limited to a maximum of \$5,000 per property or household. - 3.
+- 1. Grantee will provide incentives in Grantee's jurisdiction towards the replacement of existing uncertified residential wood burning stoves, wood inserts, or fireplaces used for primary residential heating with the Program-eligible replacement devices listed in Section 4.2. - 2.
+Grantee will ensure that incentives do not exceed the actual total change-out cost and are limited to a per property or household maximum of \$10,000 for an electric heat pump or \$5,000 for any other replacement device for Enhanced Incentive and \$5,000 for an electric heat pump or \$2,500 for any other replacement device for a Standard Incentive. - 3.
 Grantee will promote the Program and help households understand the benefits of changing from an uncertified wood stove to a cleaner home heating device. - 4.
-Grantee's goal should be to distribute seventy-five (75) percent of total funding to residents of disadvantaged and low-income communities and low-income households. - 5.
+Grantee's goal should be to distribute seventy-five (75) percent of total funding to low-income households and households located in disadvantaged or low-income communities or on tribal lands. - 5.
 Grantee will keep records of each change-out, including the following: - Application including address, priority population designation and/or income verification (if applicable), affidavit of primary source of heat, and proof of eligible existing stove. - b.
 Verification of installation including proof of installer eligibility, proof of final inspections/permits, and proof of eligible replacement stove. - c.
 Verification of destruction of old stove and, if applicable, rendering the fireplace inoperable. - d.
 Verification of training. - e.
-Verification of payment and invoices from installers. - Grantee will provide a subset of this information, consistent with templates provided by CARB, to the CAPCOA coordinator for collection and preparation of Progress Reports to be submitted to CARB. - 7.
+Verification of payment and invoices from installers. - 6.
+Grantee will provide a subset of this information, consistent with templates provided by CARB, to the CAPCOA coordinator for collection and preparation of Progress Reports to be submitted to CARB. - 7.
 Grantee will ensure that change-out recipient is trained on proper wood storage and wood burning practices (if applicable) and device operation and maintenance. - 8.
 Grantee will coordinate with CAPCOA on the preparation of required reports consistent with Section 12.